kainewton/kainewton/README.md

-Hi 👋 My name is khaisya
+Hi 👋 My name is khaii
 ========================

 I like to make a projects with Arduino